helenmurugan/scrambled-tech/README.md

 ## Credits
 ### Code
-* The code for CSS styling was modified from that of another Code Institute student's project [inventory-management-PP3 by Dayana-N](https://github.com/Dayana-N/inventory-management-PP3/blob/main/views/layout.html)
+* The code for CSS styling was modified from that of another Code Institute student's project [inventory-management-PP3 by Dayana-N](https://github.com/Dayana-N/inventory-management-PP3/blob/main/views/layout.html).

 ### Content
-* All content was written by the developer
+* All content was written by the developer.

 ### Acknowledgements
-* I would like to thank my mentor Victor Miclovich for his excellent advice and guidance during the development of this project.
+* I would like to thank my mentor Victor Miclovich for his excellent advice and support during the development of this project.
-* I would like to thank the Code Institute Tutors for their help and support during the development of this project.
+* I would like to thank the Code Institute Tutors for their technical guidance.